 GREENE: Good question.

-REEVES: No, because Scotland is only a few hours away on the train, and if I were to do that, I'm pretty sure Scottish gentlemen would be on my doorstep giving me what they call a Glasgow kiss.
-A Glasgow kiss, Ari, you might need to know this, is being butted on your forehead by his forehead, okay?
+REEVES: No, because Scotland is only a few hours away on the train, and if I were to do that, I'm pretty sure a Scottish gentleman would be on my doorstep, giving me what they call a Glasgow kiss.

 SHAPIRO: I hope I don't need to know that.